 A puzzle: Opportunities and lags in agriculture-based development

 Agriculture can have a major role to play for development in “agriculture-based countries”, countries defined as having a high contribution of agriculture to GDP growth and a high share of their poor in the rural sector (World Bank, 2007).
-With a few exceptions in Central America and the Caribbean, these countries are mainly low income Sub-Saharan African and South Asian countries.
+With a few exceptions in Central America and the Caribbean, these countries are mainly low income Sub-Saharan African (SSA) and South Asian countries.
 An agriculture-based development strategy has been effective for many countries that have now reached middle-income status such as China, Vietnam, Indonesia, Chile, Brazil, Guatemala, and Morocco.
-In the emerging context of weak labor-intensive industrialization and weak urban-based Structural Transformation (Rodrik, 2015), the current potential role of agriculture for growth in SSA has been confirmed by Page (2018) for the Brookings Foundation and by Stiglitz (2018) for UNU-WIDER.
+In the emerging context of weak labor-intensive industrialization and weak urban-based Structural Transformation (Rodrik, 2016), the current potential role of agriculture for growth in SSA has been confirmed by Page (2018) for the Brookings Foundation and by Stiglitz (2018) for UNU-WIDER.
 Agriculture has also been highlighted as a hot investment sector at a world scale due to the combination of population growth, rising incomes, rapid urbanization, changing consumer tastes and diets, and the uncertainties of climate change (NYT, Oct 2019).
 Success with agriculture-based growth is currently observable in several SSA countries, most notably Ethiopia, Rwanda, and Ghana that provide role models for other countries as to how this can be done.
 Yet, there is striking under-investment in agriculture in most SSA countries, for example relative to the CAADP standard of 10% of public expenditures on agriculture.
 In a recent review of public expenditures by SSA countries, Goyal & Nash (2017) show that only three of 25 countries currently meet this target.

 Not surprisingly, with low adoption of fertilizers, improved seeds, and high value crops, SSA agriculture increasingly lags behind in land and labor productivity relative to other regions of the world.
 The consequence is increasing dependency on food imports and declining export market shares at a world scale.